pietruzzo/WIP-fg/README.md

 numOfWorkers = 4 (number of workers actor per instance)

+outboxSizeThreshold = 10000 (size of outbox, it need to be optimized based on tha application)

 appendLog = false (open log field in append mode)

 debugLog = true (do not suppress INFO log)